datamaunz/jekyll-blog-template/_posts/2022-01-08-Built-An-Awesome-Website-For-Free.md

 You are interested?
 Check out our [website](https://techexpertacademy.com).
 If you like what we are doing, [send us](https://www.techexpertacademy.com/#contact-form-main) a link to your GitHub Page and we’ll get back to you soon.
 Follow us on [LinkedIn](https://de.linkedin.com/company/tech-expert-academy?trk=public_profile_topcard-current-company).
 ```

 And as always: Scroll down and commit the changes.
 Wonderful!
 We are almost there.

 ## Write your first post

 Now, back to our root repository and down to our Readme instructions.
 The last step is about how to add blog posts.

-Follow the link to the *_posts* folder or you just scroll up and open the _posts folder directly.
+Follow the link to the *_posts* folder or scroll up and open the _posts folder directly.

 ![posts folder](/assets/images/post_images/website_tutorial/posts_folder.png)

 We have already two posts in our folder.
-Look at their names: They follow a particular scheme.
+Look at their names: They follow the same scheme.
 First, we see a date (year-month-day) followed by a name and the markdown extension:

 > year-month-day-postname.md

 You have to name your posts according to this convention.
 Otherwise, they will not be treated as posts.

+> Tip: If you want to work on posts before publishing on your site, add a character like *_* in front of the date and it will not show up on your site.
+As soon as you want it to be published, remove the character.

-Let's open *2021-12-25-my-second-post.md* (viewing it in editing mode)
+Let's open *2021-12-25-my-second-post.md*.
+When viewing it in editing mode it looks as follows:

 ```
 ---